dyaghas/obsidian-vault/Java/OOP_pillars/Inheritance.md

 You can think of it like reference - template instead of reference - object.
 See [[Narrowing]] for more information

-*The parent is called superclass and the child is called subclass.*
+- The parent is called superclass and the child is called subclass.

-*Classes with the `final` keyword cannot be inherited from.*
+- Classes with the `final` keyword cannot be inherited from.

+- [[Composition]] is another well known way of achieving code reusability